Updated June 6, 2023

 Visual communication is the third method of communication that takes place through the help of visual aids like color, illustration, graphic design, drawing, typography, signs, and other electronic resources.

 There is no one correct way of communicating, but you need to know what is appropriate in that situation.
 The chosen methods of communication depend on the scenario.
 Put yourself in the shoes of others and try empathy.
-To communicate a certain message, consider how you would interpret it.
-Using your good judgment regarding the situation and being considerate of your employees will make you an effective communicator.
-A better understanding of the various effective communication styles and methods will help in knowing and dealing with people, clear any misconceptions or misunderstandings that may exist, and thus contribute to the organization’s success.
+To communicate a specific message, consider how you would interpret it.
+Using good judgment regarding the situation and being considerate of your employees will make you an effective communicator.
+A better understanding of the various effective communication styles and methods will help in knowing and dealing with people, clear any misconceptions or misunderstandings, and thus contribute to the organization’s success.